-With winning the name of the game, punters will be hopeful that, having registered for a new account and placed qualifying bets, the aim is to start banging in those winning wagers and be in a position to make a bwin withdrawal.
+As soon as punters have registered for a new account and placed qualifying bets, the aim is to start banging in those winning wagers and be in a position to make a bwin withdrawal.

-The good news is that the bwin withdrawal process is just as easy and straightforward as making a bwin deposit or claiming the £20 free bet available to new players, plus bwin does not charge any withdrawal fees.
+The good news is that the bwin withdrawal process is just as easy and straightforward as making a bwin deposit or claiming the £10 free bet available to new players, plus bwin does not charge any withdrawal fees.

-Customers can then choose how to have their money transferred out of their bwin account and into their possession, with available options including via Visa/Visa Electron and bank transfer.
+Customers can choose how to have their money transferred out of their bwin account and into their possession, with available options including VISA, VISA Electron, Skrill, NETELLER, PayPal, Maestro and various bank transfers.